Underleaf Logo

 To write LaTeX documents locally, you need a TeX distribution (the compiler and packages) and an editor.
 This guide covers installation on Windows, macOS, and Linux, plus the online alternative if you want to skip installation entirely.

-Option 1: Skip Installation — Use Overleaf
+Option 1: Skip Installation — Use an Online Editor

 Option 2: Local Installation